 Seating: 895

-By 1938 Kurt Laemmle, a co-founder of the Laemmle circuit, was running the theatre.
+In 1938 the theatre was taken over by Kurt Laemmle, a co-founder of the Laemmle circuit.
 Joe Vogel found mentions of the Laemmle involvement in issues of Boxoffice beginning in October of that year.
 It was the first L.A. theatre for the family.
-Kurt and his brother Max later added the nearby Dale Theatre and the Park Theatre.
-Later expansions included the Ritz in Inglewood and the Los Feliz Theatre.
+Kurt and his brother Max added the nearby Glassell Theatre in December 1938 and later acquired the Park Theatre.
+Additional expansions included the Ritz in Inglewood and the Los Feliz Theatre.

 This 1940 photo is one from the Laemmle collection.
 "Club de Femmes" was an August 1937 release with Danielle Darrieux and 200 French beauties.
 Not that she wasn't one herself.
 "Peter Ibbetson" was a November 1935 release with Gary Cooper and Ann Harding.
 The photo appeared with a 2021 Indie Focus article about Greg Laemmle on Boxoffice Pro.
 It's also been seen on the All Movie Theatres Facebook page.